Cookies on this website

 Postdoctoral Research Fellow

-The therapy of inflammatory bowel disease remains a challenge due to many patients not responding to existing therapies.
-Further, the mechanisms of progression of this disease and the impacts of autoinflammatory factors are ill-defined.
-Thus, mapping the mechanisms and the related up-regulated and down-regulated pathways leading to intestinal inflammation will help to identify novel therapeutic targets.
-I hope that this body of work will contribute to this effort by identifying patient subgroups, which will benefit from more targeted treatments.
+In the realm of inflammatory bowel disease therapy, the challenge lies in a significant proportion of patients not responding to existing treatments.
+Furthermore, the mechanisms driving disease progression and the impact of autoinflammatory factors remain incompletely understood.
+Consequently, his research focuses on mapping the mechanisms and the associated up-regulated and down-regulated pathways that drive intestinal inflammation, with the ultimate aim of identifying novel therapeutic targets.
+Nima hopes that this body of work will contribute to the ongoing effort to pinpoint patient subgroups that stand to gain the most from more precisely targeted treatments.